How do I know if I need counselling?

 Why don't people just talk to friends and relatives instead?

 Many people talk to friends and relatives when they feel distressed and find it useful but for some this is just not possible.
 Perhaps the problem upsets the other person too much or they might not want to burden friends who are dealing with their own problems.
 Maybe the problem feel too embarrassing.
 Sometimes a person to whom we might normally turn to for help is involved in the situation (or the cause of the problem).
 Some friends and relatives might readily give advice without really listening or use the opportunity to turn the conversation around to their own life.
 You may be worried that someone will not keep private what you tell them.
-I can help you to explore your concerns more objectively, lessen your distress and find a way through problems and difficult situations within a confidential context.
+A counsellor can help you to explore your concerns more objectively, lessen your distress and find a way through problems and difficult situations within a confidential context.

 Is counselling confidential?